Dust Hill Zone

 The zone survived the time travel concept and at some point became a desert level.
 Brenda Ross was responsible for the levels' artwork, where it was known internally as "砂漠 Zone" (Sabaku Zone, literally "Desert Zone") and similar phrases such as "Desert", "Desert level" and "Desert Zone".

 Ross also claimed in an interview that the level would have above ground and below ground sections.
-Alongside Ross, art director Tim Skelly has suggested that most of the graphic tiles would have been reused (with different colors) in a winter level.
+Alongside Ross, art director Tim Skelly has suggested that most of the graphic tiles would have been reused (with a different color palette) in a winter level.

-Shortly after Sonic 2's announcement, Sega distributed three "screenshots" of the game, constructed out of both completed Sonic 2 assets and holdovers from the original Sonic the Hedgehog.
+Shortly after Sonic 2's announcement, Sega distributed three "screenshots" of the game, which were mock-ups constructed out of both completed Sonic 2 assets and holdovers from the original Sonic the Hedgehog.
 Alongside what would become Emerald Hill Zone and Hidden Palace Zone, a desert stage was pictured:

 The level was not named, and may have never been known by the US artists, however when pressed, Hirokazu Yasuhara identified the level as Dust Hill Zone.

-The crocodile badnik, Gator as brought into the game, and in older builds was a placeable debug object in Hidden Palace Zone.
+The crocodile badnik, Gator was programmed into the game, and in older builds was a placeable debug object in Hidden Palace Zone.
 Its artwork does not exist in the final game.
-Much like the Buzzers in this image however, it cannot be confirmed whether it was indended to be seen in Dust Hill, as Brenda Ross did not work on the objects and enemies.
+Much like the Buzzers in this image however, it cannot be confirmed whether it was intended to be seen in Dust Hill, as Brenda Ross did not work on the objects and enemies.

 Mystic Cave Zone connection and leftovers

-It is not known whether this was an overlooked error, the result of levels being re-arranged, or the name being recycled for Mystic Cave for a short period.
+It is not known whether this was an overlooked error, the result of levels being re-arranged or overwritten, or the name being recycled for Mystic Cave for a short period.
 As many levels were scrapped in Sonic 2 at various stages of development, it cannot be confirmed or denied that the two stages were linked in any way.

 Other possible remnants of Dust Hill include an empty level slot, accessed in this prototype by entering the Game Genie code AA7A-AGGY and choosing Green Hill Zone Act 1 in the stage select.
 Like Genocide City Zone, Death Egg Zone, and the second Act of Wood Zone, the stage is entirely empty, with the default background music being the tune used in Oil Ocean Zone in the final game.